Best Things To Do In Granada, Spain

 Granada’s gastronomy reflects this diversity, with traditional Andalusian, Spanish, and Arabic dishes all represented.
 Olha de San Anton is a traditional dish of Granada.
 One of the most distinctive features of Granada’s cuisine is the use of spices, which gives many dishes a unique Eastern flavor.

-Some of the most popular regional dishes include:
+Some of the most popular regional dishes in Granada include:

 - beans and ham